seggiepants/100-days-of-code/log.md

 **Links to work**:
 (None) but there is a picture over on twitter.

+### Day 40: February 13, 2020

+**Today's Progress**: Wasn't sure what to do so I started the Front End Library Certification and got through the sections on bootstrap and jQuery.
+Wasn't expecting to get that far.

+**Thoughts**: May have started after midnight, still counting it as day 40 will do more later for day 41.

+**Links to work**:
+(None)

 ### Day N: Month Day, 2020

 **Today's Progress**: Put stuff here, copy/paste this for new days..